ship-components/ship-components-dialog/README.md

 2. `npm test`

 ## History
+0.2.0 - Allowed multiple modals at the same time
 0.1.2 - Fixed a spelling error
 0.1.1 - Moved ship-components-* to dependencies
 0.1.0 - Initial